Low Slope – Flat Roofing

 These coatings form a rubber-like waterproof membrane, capable of stretching and shrinking without damaging the surface.
 Being that there is no heat required to apply this type of roof, there are also far less safety concerns with application.

-Please Contact Us for all your roofing needs and/or questions, whether it be for an inspection, repair or new roof.
-John Hogan Roofing can handle all of your roofing needs.
+Please Contact John Hogan Roofing for all your roofing needs and/or questions, whether it be for an inspection, repair or new roof.